gilch/hissp/docs/faq.rst

 ------------------------

 The same way you import anything else: with a qualified identifier.
-In Lissp, you can use a reader macro to abbreviate qualifiers.
+In Lissp, you can use a parse-time macro to abbreviate qualifiers.
 `hissp.basic.._macro_.alias<hissp.basic._macro_.alias>` can define these for you.

 Any callable in the current module's ``_macro_`` namespace will work unqualified.